About the Story of Parliament tour

 Parliament’s Education Service reserves the right to cancel visits at short notice due to changes in Parliamentary Business.
 On the rare occasions where this is necessary, we will offer to re-book your visit.

-You can check what availability we have for Autumn Term by checking our Autumn availability page and then please call us on 020 7219 4496.
+You can check what availability we have on our Short Notice Bookings page.
+Please call us on 020 7219 4496 to book.

 Map of the Parliamentary estate